gtzheng/gtzheng.github.io/_pages/about.md

 I am an AI Research Scientist at Accenture.
 I obtained my PhD degree in [Computer Science](https://engineering.virginia.edu/departments/computer-science)  at [University of Virginia](https://www.virginia.edu/).
 Before joining UVA, I earned my Master's degree from the University of Science and Technology of China and my Bachelor's degree from Sun Yat-sen University.

 My research is on Artificial Intelligence and Machine Learning.
-My main research theme is on **AI alignment and safety** from the perspective of **detecting and mitigating spurious correlations**, with topics covering:
+My main research theme is on **AI Alignment and Trustworthy AI** with topics covering:
+- Robustness of multi-agent systems
 - Shortcut learning in image/text classification
 - Superficial learning in multimodal models
 - Reward hacking in reinforcement learning